MarvinKohnen/deep-reinforcement-learning/drl_deep_project/scripts/our_agent/submission/ReadMe.md

 - Added training and evaluating different agents by introducing new flags
 - Implements reward shaping and state optimization for the Bomberman environment

+### Instructions on how to run our agent for the tournament:
+Copy the "our_agent" folder into bomberman_rl/envs/agent_code and hopefully you're done.

-### Instructions on how to train, run and test the agent:
+### Instructions on how to train, run and test the agent from our git repository:
+[Homedirectory for the following is drl_deep_project]

 Added flags, other than the ones given are: